nualagr/the-lord-of-the-rings-game/README.md

 - play a simple card-matching game presented in a visually appealing format.
 - play a game which increases in complexity/challenge.
-- be able to measure improving performance - feedback in the form of time taken and number of clicks displayed upon completion.
 - receive different visual rewards for completing the game on subsequent attempts.
 - view and match themed images of The Lord of the Rings characters.
 - navigate through the site with ease.
 - modify settings to suit my game-play requirements with regard to
+  - whether I want in-game sound effect
-  - whether to play in-game audio.
+  - whether I want to play with the Fellowship Card Pack or the Mordor Card Pack.
 - receive regular, up-to-date feedback about how I am progressing in the game.
 - enjoy the experience of playing the game.
 - be exposed to interesting facts about The Lord of the Rings characters.
 - read some interesting quotes by The Lord of the Rings characters.
-- improve my congnitive function.
+- improve my cognitive function.
 - improve my reaction times.

 #### The Lord of the Rings Fan